rkp8/ParkingApp/README.md

 Create a method which is called every time user scans QR code, or refreshes to retrieve and update the map with the most recent data from parking lot table
 Every space with 1 in Availability should be highlighted in blue to mark as open Every space with 0 in Availability should be greyed out to mark as occupied
+Allow user to select only from the available parking spaces (via either a dropdown menu or direct interaction with the map)

 <b>Advisor:</b> Dr. Kabir